Health Care Costs and Corporate Investment

 97 Pages Posted: 28 Dec 2020 Last revised: 11 Oct 2023

 Date Written: October 12, 2020

-Health care costs for U.S. employers tripled in the past twenty years.
-Using firm-specific health expenses data, I show that firms negatively adjust capital expenditures and R\&D expenses in response to changes in health care costs.
-The effects are greater for firms that are financially constrained, employ more high-skilled workers, or work with fewer insurers.
-Additional tests confirm that hiring fewer workers and reducing wages do not offset rising health costs enough to counteract this lower investment channel.
-My findings suggest that increased health care costs limit a firm's ability to expand physically or through innovation.
+Health care costs for U.S. employers have tripled in the past twenty years.
+Using firm-specific health expense data, I show that firms negatively adjust capital expenditures and R&D expenses in response to changes in health care costs.
+The effects are more pronounced for firms that are financially constrained, employ more high-skilled workers, and have less bargaining power relative to insurers.
+Furthermore, policy uncertainty surrounding health care costs is substantial and discourages capital investment.
+The findings suggest that an elevated level of health care costs and the associated uncertainty limit a firm's ability to expand physically or through innovation.

 Keywords: Investment; Healthcare; Insurance; Non-wage benefits; Health care policy uncertainty

 JEL Classification: J32, G31, I11

 Suggested Citation: Suggested Citation